algolia/autocomplete/packages/website/docs/using-recent-searches-plugin.md

 });
 ```

 Since the `recentSearchesPlugin` reads from [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), you won't see any recent searches in your implementation until you've made some searches.
 To submit a search, be sure to press enter on the query.

-<input placeholder="This is a placholder for a recent searches autocomplete"></input>
+Once you do, you'll see it appear as a recent search.
+Try it out here:

+<AutocompleteExample
+  plugins={[recentSearchesPlugin]}
+  openOnFocus={true}
+/>

 ## Next steps

 This tutorial focuses on creating and adding recent searches to an autocomplete menu.
 Most autocomplete menus include recent searches in addition to suggested searches and possibly other items.
-You can find an example including [Query Suggestions](using-query-suggestions-plugin), [static predefined items](sources#using-static-sources), and results that update upon submit on [GitHub](https://github.com/algolia/doc-code-samples/tree/autocomplete-v1/Autocomplete/multi-source).
+You can find an example including [Query Suggestions](using-query-suggestions-plugin), [static predefined items](sources#using-static-sources) on [GitHub](https://github.com/algolia/doc-code-samples/tree/autocomplete-v1/Autocomplete/multi-source).
 To learn how to display multiple sections in one autocomplete, read the [guide on creating multi-source autocompletes](creating-multi-source-autocompletes).